 - Only the ten students who are admitted to the program will be eligible to take the three Pharmacy courses.

-- The following are the subjects offered by the Faculty of Arts at Acadia: Art, Classics, Comparative Religion, Economics, English, Environment and Sustainability Studies, French, German, Greek, History, Latin, Music, Philosophy, Political Science, Sociology, Spanish, Theatre Studies.
+- The following are the subjects offered by the Faculty of Arts at Acadia: Art, Classics, Comparative Religion, Economics, English, Environment and Sustainability Studies, French, German, Greek, History, Latin, Music, Philosophy, Political Science, Sociology, Spanish and Theatre Studies.
 Courses in these subject areas are acceptable as Arts electives.

-- Other subject areas offered by Faculities of Arts at Memorial University's campuses other than those listed above may be acceptable as Arts electives.
+- Most courses in subject areas offered by the Faculties of Arts and HSS at Memorial University’s campuses are acceptable as Arts electives.
 It is recommended that students check on subject area eligibility in these cases by contacting firstname.lastname@example.org.

 - A dietetics internship will be required before you will be able to be licensed to practice as a dietitian.
 In general, there is a 60-65% success rate in obtaining internship placements.